Sport in Chile: Boxing

-Boxing is popular in Chile.
+Boxing is accepted in Chile.
 Luis Vicentini and Estanislao Loayza (El Tani) are notable Chilean boxers from the 1920s.
 The greatest boxing figure of the 1930s was Arturo Godoy, who fought twice against Joe Louis, and was, until his retirement, South American champion in all weights.
 Ramón Tapia, Claudio Barrientos and Carlos Lucas were silver and bronze medalists in the 1956 Melbourne Olympic Games.
 Godfrey Stevens fought in 1970 for the world title against Japanese featherweight Shozo Saijyo.
 One of the most memorable fighters were flyweight Martín Vargas, who was South American champion in his specialty and tried four times to get the world boxing title for Chile, losing at every opportunity, but becoming a national idol.
 Carlos Cruzat was the world champion in the cross category in the International Boxing Association.
 In women's boxing, Patricia Demick was the world champion and became the first Chilean boxer, male or female, to hold a world title.